 A very important part of treating withdrawal is knowing what substance the person is withdrawing from.
 While many of the substances have similar withdrawal symptoms, managing them and treating the addiction is dependent on what particular substance was being abused.
 Addiction takes hold of everyone in a different way, and the narcotics abused affect their victims differently.

 In general, anyone who is withdrawing from a drug will experience anxiety, trembling, nausea, sweating, fatigue, headaches, and even depression.
-These symptoms are very general and can be caused by withdrawing from just about any substance, including alcohol and prescription drugs.
+Narcotic detox symptoms are very general and can be caused by withdrawing from just about any substance, including alcohol and prescription drugs.

 Those who are withdrawing from cocaine are likely to experience powerful cravings, severe anxiety, agitation, and an inability to experience pleasure without getting high.
 They can also experience severe depression, insomnia, hypersomnia, increased appetite, and reduced activity in thoughts and behavior.